 Coillte National Forest Park

-If you want to take the car, there is a € 5 car entrance fee to the park but it is well worth it.
-Drive in and take the loop road around the forest park and park in one of two small car parks.
-This will help you decide which trails you would like to follow or where you would like to sit and have your picnic.There are many walking trails and some of the most popular include ‘Slí Laoi’ which follows the infant river Lee from the lower car park to the head of the great coom – a distance of about 1.5 km.
+Take the loop road around the forest park and park in one of the two car parks.
+This will help you decide which trails you would like to follow or where you would like to have your picnic.There are many walking trails and some of the most popular include ‘Slí Laoi’ which follows the infant river Lee from the lower car park to the head of the great coom – a distance of about 1.5 km.
 Another trail, called ‘Slí an Éasa’ has a magnificent waterfall and a great viewing point when you get to the top.
 All the trails are different and enjoyable..

-The valley is full of wildlife, including deer, badgers, foxes, stoats and even the shy pine marten can be seen occasionally.
+The valley is full of wildlife, including deer, badgers, foxes, stoats and even the shy pine marten can be seen.
 There is a large variety of bird species such as willow warblers, fire crests, robins, thrushes, cuckoos and wagtails in the lower valley, while the great ravens, peregrine falcons and now the white tailed sea eagle, guard the rocky crags above.
 In the wetlands and lake, you will find cormorants, herons, grebes, ducks, and moorhens.